mwbowers/mwbowers.github.io/reference/datagate-client/iprint-properties-class-get-value-method.md

 - **Picture**
 - **IPicture**

-Then DCS uses .NET framework classes to convert the value to the **System.Drawing.Image** type.
+Then DG uses .NET framework classes to convert the value to the **System.Drawing.Image** type.
 The **Image** class is somewhat more useful for .NET programs and objects of the type are readily convertible to one of the OLE interop types if necessary.
 ## Requirements

 <span> **Namespace:** [ ASNA.DataGate.Providers](datagate-providers-namespace.html) </span>